 But it is the separation of the evil from us that I wish a little to enlarge upon.
-In the first place, then sin is put away by the atonement, and by the mercy of God, and by the salvation of God, and by this sworn covenant of God.
-First, sin is put far away by a atonement, heaven itself is dedicated to us by atonement, and everything that pertains to the service of God is dedicated to us by the atonement, and the people of God themselves, being made acquainted with this atonement, and hereby brought up out to the pit where there was no water, then made free from sin, and brought into sweet harmony with the counsels and perfections of God, hereby they are consecrated to God and prepared for heaven.
+In the first place, then, sin is put far away by the atonement, and by the mercy of God, and by the salvation of God, and by the sworn by the sworn of God.
+First, sin is put far away by atonement, heaven itself is dedicated to us by atonement, and everything that pertaineth to the service of God is dedicated to us by atonement, and the people of God themselves, being made acquainted with this atonement, and hereby brought up out of the pit wherein there is no water, and made free from sin, and brought into sweet harmony with the counsels and perfections of God, hereby they are consecrated to God and prepared for heaven.

-Now, just take the last two verses of the 16th chapter of the Leviticus, and you will find the atonement made mention of in these two verses no less than four times, in a very instructive and beautiful way it is there said, "and he shall make an atonement for the holy sanctuary." the holy sanctuary there as you are aware means the holy of holies; not the tabernacle that large, but only that part of it called the holy of holies.
-And so, the high priest was to enter into the holy of holies, and to making atonement; not that there was any sin in the holy of holies.
-The idea of the atonement there evidently is that of consecration; that the high priest cannot enter the holy of holies except by an atonement; and you, therefore can have access to the mercy seat and the Lord's presence; for the mercy seat and the Lord's presence were in the holy of holies and you can have access to the mercy seat into the Lord's presence only by the atonement.
+Now, just take the last two verses of the 16th chapter of Leviticus, and you will find the atonement made mention of in those two verses no less than four times, in a very instructive and beautiful way.
+It is there said, "And he shall make an atonement for the holy sanctuary."
+The holy sanctuary there, as you are aware, means the holy of holies; not the tabernacle at large, but only that part of it called the holy of holies.
+And so, the high priest was to enter into the holy of holies, and to make an atonement; not that there was any sin in the holy of holies.
+The idea of atonement there evidently is that of consecration; that the high priest cannot enter the holy of holies except by atonement; and you, therefore, can have access to the mercy-seat and the Lord's presence; for the mercyseat and the Lord's presence were in the holy of holies; and you can have access to the mercy-seat and to the Lord's presence only by atonement.
 I do think there is very great beauty in that idea.
 It is delightful.
-Wherein does sin make us afraid?
-Why, in God's presence, when we think of his holiness, and righteousness, and integrity, there we tremble, but here is an atonement; and as the priest then could enter, and the people, by his representation of them, into the holy of holies, only by atonement, so, says the apostle, taking up this beautiful subject, he says of Christ that he has entered by his own blood, not into the holy place made with hands, but into heaven itself, to make intercession for us.
+Wherein doth sin make us afraid?
+Why, in God's presence, when we think of his holiness, and righteousness, and integrity, there we tremble, but hereis an atonement; and as the priest then could enter, and the people, by his representation of them, into the holy of holies, only by atonement, so, saith the apostle, taking up this beautiful subject, he saith of Christ that he hath entered by his own blood, not into the holy place made with hands, but into heaven itself, to make intercession for us.
 Bless the Lord, then.
 Here comes the good.
 Here, then, we enter heaven without sin.
 Heaven has nothing against us, and we shall have nothing against that.
 Sweet harmony here, with heaven prepared for the people, and the people prepared for heaven.